Frank Schaefer found guilty by jury of ordained clergy on two counts

-A Pennsylvania minister was found guilty in a church trial on Monday for officiating his son's same-sex wedding, according to church officials.
+A Pennsylvania minister was suspended for 30 days on Tuesday after he was found guilty in a church trial for officiating his son’s same-sex wedding, according to church officials.

 Frank Schaefer, 51, the pastor at Zion United Methodist Church of Iona in Lebanon, Pennsylvania, was found guilty by a jury of 13 ordained clergy members on two counts: officiating a same-sex wedding and being disobedient to the discipline and order of the church, according to Cathy Husid-Shamir, a Schaefer family spokesperson.